2024 Solar Incentives Guide for Livingston, NJ - Tax Credits & Rebates

 EcoWatch's Livingston, NJ Solar Incentives FAQs

-Your best bet is to talk to someone from the company that installed your system – or get in touch with a local Livingston solar installer — to clarify which incentives you may qualify for.
-If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+You should plan to talk to a representative from the company that installed your solar system – or speak to a local Livingston solar installer — to learn about which incentives you may qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-You can lower your carbon footprint by 300 pounds of CO2 annually by installing solar panels.
-This adds up to roughly 5,000 pounds over 20 years.
-In addition, solar power is a renewable energy source, meaning that making the switch reduces the drain on our planet's resources.
+You can lower your carbon footprint by 300 pounds of CO2 annually when you install solar panels.
+This adds up to approximately 5,000 pounds in 20 years.
+In addition, solar power is a renewable energy source, meaning that making the switch lessens the drain on our planet's resources.

-You can use multiple types of renewable energy, or a combination of renewable and non-renewable energy, to power your home.
-Be sure to discuss your plan with your local Livingston solar installation expert.
-They can help you plan your project and educate you on the various incentives that you might or might not qualify for.
+Yes, you can use multiple types of renewable energy to power your home — for example, a combination of geothermal and solar.
+You can also combine renewable energy generation with a backup source of non-renewable energy.
+Be sure to discuss your proposed plan with your local Livingston solar installation expert, to get an understanding of what will be needed and what incentives you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.